Ngô Đình Nhu: Early years

 At the time, opportunities for opposition politicians began to open up.
 Bảo Đại, head of state of the State of Vietnam, an associated state of the French Union became increasingly unpopular as the citizens became increasingly impatient with his strategy of allying with the French against the communists in return for gradually increased autonomy and eventual independence.
 Many felt that the Bảo Đại's policies would never deliver meaningful self-determination.

 In late-1953, Nhu began to try to foment and exploit anti-Bảo Đại sentiment.
-He organised a Unity Congress, a forum of various anti-communist nationalists such as Nguyễn Tôn Hoàn's Nationalist Party of Greater Vietnam), various Catholic groups and activists, as well as the Hòa Hảo and Cao Đài religious sects, and the Bình Xuyên organised crime syndicate.
+He organised a Unity Congress, a forum of various anti-communist nationalists such as Nguyễn Tôn Hoàn's Nationalist Party of Greater Vietnam, various Catholic groups and activists, as well as the Hòa Hảo and Cao Đài religious sects, and the Bình Xuyên organised crime syndicate.
 Nhu's real objective was to gain publicity for Diệm, especially while Bảo Đại was overseas and unable to respond effectively.
 The conference turned into chaos, but Nhu achieved his objective of gaining publicity for his brother; additionally, the other groups had engaged in angry denunciations against Bảo Đại.

 The Emperor Bảo Đại announced that a National Congress would be opened in October.
 The leaders of most of the other parties agreed to participate, but Nhu and his organizations were absent.
 He was worried that the body might play into Bảo Đại's hands by endorsing him.
 This appeared to be the way the delegates were heading at first, but a sudden change saw an upsurge of condemnation against Bảo Đại's policies of coexistence with France.

 Rise to power

-Nhu's brother Diệm had been appointed Prime Minister of the State of Vietnam by Bảo Đại after the French had been defeated at Điện Biên Phủ.
+Nhu's brother Diệm had been appointed Prime Minister of the State of Vietnam by Bảo Đại on 16 June 1954 after the French had been defeated at Điện Biên Phủ and 12 days after his Vietnam became a fully sovereign country within the French Union.
 At the start of 1955, French Indochina was dissolved, leaving Diệm in temporary control of the south.
 A referendum was scheduled for 23 October 1955 to determine the future direction of the south.
 It was contested by Bảo Đại, who advocated for the restoration of the monarchy, while Diệm ran on a "republican" platform.
 The elections were held, with Nhu and the family's Cần Lao political apparatus, which supplied Diệm's electoral base, as well as organising and supervising elections.

 Campaigning for Bảo Đại was prohibited, and the result was rigged, with Bảo Đại supporters attacked by Nhu's workers.
 Diệm recorded 98.2% of the vote, including 605,025 votes in Saigon, where only 450,000 voters were registered.
 Diệm's tally also exceeded the registration numbers in other districts.
 Nhu created a web of covert political, security, labor and other organizations, and built a structure of five-man cells to spy on dissidents and promote those loyal to Diệm's regime.